-We explored these points here four years ago in the context of future AI, under the title Integrity.
-Trusted advisors still need tech resources, tech skills, and most importantly tech awareness.
-To hold ground and to enable growth, the deepening of client relationships is essential.
+We explored these points here seven years ago in the context of future AI, under the title Integrity.
+Trusted advisors still need tech resources, tech skills, and most importantly tech awareness, but to hold ground and to enable growth, the deepening of client relationships is essential.

 Progress is fuelled by challenges, such as the deluge of data, the management of automation, IT transition, new paradigms of truth, clouds of distracting chaff, structural over-capacities in markets, competitive alternative business models, disintermediation, and rapidly evolving global digital marketplaces – they all contribute.
 Meanwhile highly matrixed and complex global organisations with significant alliances make individual trusted relationships harder to maintain, a problem exacerbated by an ever-present stream of corporate restructurings.

 What we’re learning about the brain has implications for how we work effectively with peers, clients and others.
 Building deeper, stickier relationships remains a key strategic imperative for all, yet one that business and law schools don’t teach.